resolve109/study-aws-sa/aws-study-guide.md

   - Use a separate reader endpoint for your read queries
   - Validated the use of reader endpoints to isolate read workloads.

+### Amazon Aurora Serverless v2
+- **Key Features**:
+  - Automatically scales database capacity based on application demand
+  - Provides fine-grained scaling that adjusts capacity in increments
+  - Ideal for handling unpredictable workloads like monthly sales events
+  - More cost-effective than provisioning for peak capacity as you only pay for what you use
+  - Particularly effective for applications with fluctuating database usage patterns
+  - Best solution for maintaining database performance during unexpected traffic increases
+  - Eliminates connection issues caused by database resource constraints
+  - Supports PostgreSQL compatibility with automatic scaling capabilities

 ### Amazon DynamoDB
 - **Key Features**:
   - Fully managed NoSQL database service